hnguyendh/hnguyendh/README.md

 - 👀 I’m interested in data, problem-solving and coding.
 - 🌱 I’m currently learning more on Python and DS skillset.
 - 💞️ I’m looking for a job which help me develop further in Data and have a chance to work with Big Dataset.
-- 📫 How to reach me via email hnguyendh1802@gmail.com
+- 📫 You can reach me via email hnguyendh1802@gmail.com

 <!---
 hnguyendh/hnguyendh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.